CS-SI/Orekit/src/site/markdown/architecture/estimation.md

 The `leastsquares` package provides an implementation of a batch least squares estimator engine to perform an orbit determination.
 Users will typically create one instance of this object, register all observation data as measurements with their included modifiers, and run the least squares filter.
-At the end of the process, the orbital state and the estimated parameters will be available.
+At the end of the process, a fully configured propagator is returned, including the estimated orbit as the initial state and the estimated propagator parameters.
+The estimated measurement and propagator parameters can also be retrieved by themselves.

 The `BatchLSEstimator` class creates an internal implementation of Apache Commons Math `LeastSquaresProblem` interface to represent the orbit determination problem and passes it to one of the `LeastSquaresOptimizer` implementations to